 Above: A year later, The yellow arrow shows where I want my future apex to grow from.

 Above: All the unwanted branches are removed or shortened.
-Only one original branch remains on the left middle site of the trunk!
+Only one original branch remains on the left middle side of the trunk!

 Above: A few days ago.
 The larger roots were shortened.
-This is don every repotting, until the roots are in proportion with the base of the tree.
+This is done with every repotting until the roots are in proportion with the base of the tree.

 Above: My student Ed van der Reek is helping me to carefully work the fresh soil in between the roots.

-Above: I am please how this tree is progressing.
+Above: I am pleased with how this tree is progressing.
 There is still a lot of growing and work to be done, but it already looks promising.

-I hope you like were this pre-bonsai is going?!
+I hope you like where this pre-bonsai is going?!